inSileco/inSileco.github.io/content/post/myRDebianSetup.md

 ```

 It is not mandatory but it is pretty common to locate where you add your chnages
 next to the default one.
-On Debian we actually get a empty `Renviron.site` file:
+On Debian we actually get an empty `Renviron.site` file:

 ```
 ##                                              Emacs please make this -*- R -*-